The University’s Vice-Chancellors have made an enormous contribution to Southampton’s success since it was established as a university in 1952.

 The University undertook a rigorous international recruitment process in 2008 to find a leader to succeed Professor Sir William Wakeham on his retirement and take Southampton forward as a top international university.

-Professor Don Nutbeam, previously Provost at the University of Sydney, which is ranked 50th in the world, was appointed in 2008.
+Professor Don Nutbeam was appointed Vice-Chancellor in 2008.
 He took up his post the following year, with the following terms and conditions: